nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 Once I have a this new training data I'll need to add it to the current data and retrain the model and retest inference on overhead images.

 I'd like to explore creating better data down the line and write about it in a follow up post.
-For now identifying the domain shift and understanding _why_ the model struggled with my selected videos feelsl ike a solid and valuable stopping point.
+For now identifying the domain shift and understanding _why_ the model struggled with my selected videos feels like a solid and valuable stopping point.

 So where did we land?

 ## Conclusion
 I spent a few hours trying to teach a computer vision model to identify potholes.
 And a few days preparing this writeup.
 I'll highlight some important take-aways that left an impression on me.

-First, getting started was surprisngly accessible.
+1. First, getting started was surprisngly accessible.
 As I mentioned earlier, I spent more time researching concepts, troubleshooting, and writing my experience than I did training, retraining, and evaluating.
 This is thanks in large part to mfranzon's temlate, but also because ML is a mature technology with tons of learning resources available.
 There is an abundance of resources out there for whoever's interested.

-I ran into some hiccups with my models performance, but they weren't technical issues; just a good old fashioned product problem.
+2. I ran into some hiccups with my models performance, but they weren't technical issues; just a good old fashioned product problem.
 I didn't start with a clear idea of the end usecase, and therefore I didn't get the output I hoped for.
 This is not a problem unique to ML or computer vision, but this experiment really highlights its importance.
 If I had started with a specific idea in mind it would've been obvious that the dataset I used wasn't the right one. (although in experimenting sometimes you just have to start and live with the tradeoffs)

-The main takeaway for me through this experience is just how important data is for ML applications.
+3. The main takeaway for me through this experience is just how important data is for ML applications.
 My model failed due to a mismatch between training data and test data; clearly defining use cases and ensuring the data strategy aligns with the product goals is critical at an early stage.

 Despite my pothole detection model not being production ready, I'm counting this experiment as a success in terms of learning.
-- I got a chance to working through training and evaluation issues that occur in the real world.
+- I got a chance to work through training and evaluation issues that occur in the real world.
 - Troubleshooting differnet rationales for my models performance gave me the opportunity to reason through them in detail and build a better understanding of them.
 - Realizing that the domain shift was self-inflicted was a great 'aha!' moment.